Hefot-Ahmed/Hefot-Ahmed/README.md

 ## Hi my name is Hefot Ahmed 👋
-## 🔭 I’m currently working on an exiting project!
+## 🔭 I’m currently working on an exciting project!
 ## 📫 How to reach me: hefot6@gmail.com
 <!--
 **Hefot-Ahmed/Hefot-Ahmed** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.